Klimatbyran/garbo/README.md

 ## How to run the code

 The code consists of two different starting points.
-You can start both the BullMQ queue UI and the workers concurrently using:
+You can start both the BullMQ queue UI, the API and the workers concurrently using:

 ```bash
 npm run dev